John Henderson: Brother and sister meet for the first time after bookseller’s death

-John Henderson and Rosie McGirr-Henderson hug each other at The Alliance pub; the brother and sister did not know each other existed until this week
+John Henderson and Rosie Henderson-McGirr hug each other at The Alliance pub; the brother and sister did not know each other existed until this week

 A BROTHER and sister met for the first time last night (Wednesday) at an emotional celebration held for a street bookseller found dead on a path in West Hampstead.

-Rosie Henderson-McGirr, 18, and John Henderson, 21, had not known each other existed until the tragic news that their father, also called John Henderson, had died on Sunday.
+Rosie Henderson-McGirr, 18, and John Henderson, 21, hugged on the bridge in West End Lane, following the tragic news that their father, also called John Henderson, had died on Sunday.

 Spider was a near permanent fixture in West End Lane for 20 years

-They shared an emotional hug outside the West Hampstead Thameslink station where Mr Henderson – who was known as “Spider” – had spent 20 years selling books to passers-by.
+The spot outside the West Hampstead Thameslink station was where Mr Henderson, who was known as “Spider”, had spent 20 years selling books to passers-by.

 Rosie told the New Journal: “We’ve never met each other before but have spoken every day since we found out.
 It’s all a bit much to take in right now to be honest, it’s so overwhelming, but I think in time it’s going to be really good for both of us.
 It’s just an amazing and beautiful thing.”